-6.4.1 FMT\CFG\EXT.1
+6.4.1 FMT CFG EXT.1

-Hypori Halo Client credentials consist of the user TLS client private key.
-The Hypori Halo Client installer does not include a default client key.
+Hypori Halo Client credentials consist of user the TLS private client key.
+The Hypori Halo Client installer does not include a default client private key.
 The TOE obtains and stores the certificate and private key from the server during initial configuration.
-The user is not able to access any TOE functionality prior to the installation of the TLS client certificate and private key.
+The user is not able to access any TOE functionality prior to installing the TLS client certificate and private key.